LogtalkDotOrg/logtalk3/library/types.md

 	| ?- logtalk_load(library(types_loader)).

-In case your code only requires the basic types, you can load in alternative the `basic_types_loader.lgt` utility file:
+In case your code only requires the most basic types, you can load in alternative the `basic_types_loader.lgt` utility file:

 	| ?- logtalk_load(library(basic_types_loader)).